 The Infrastructure Manager is responsible for defining the ESC type(s).
 All sections of the Union network which require the same set of checks for the demonstration of ESC shall have the same ESC type.

 The list of ESC Types is published and maintained by the European Union Agency for Railways in the technical document ‘ESC/RSC technical document, TD/011REC1028’.
 See Appendix A, Table A 1, 4.2.17 a.
-The Agency shall assess the checks unless they have been assessed by a NoBo as required in Table 6.3 row 10.
-The assessment by the Agency shall be done within 2 months of receipt thereof, unless a longer period is agreed between the Agency and the Infrastructure Manager but not exceeding 4 months in total.
-The technical document will be updated within 10 working days after positive assessment.
+The NoBo shall assess new or modified types related to changes in the CCS trackside subsystem according to Table 6.3 row 10.
+The Agency shall analyse the changes to existing types consisting of the complete or partial removal of types and/or checks, or that are editorial.
+The analysis by the Agency shall be done within 2 months of receipt thereof, unless a longer period is agreed between the Agency and the Infrastructure Manager but not exceeding 4 months in total.
+The technical document will be updated within 10 working days after positive analysis.

 The ESC Types shall only be used when published with status ‘Valid’ in the Agency Technical document referred above.